insider tips for visiting yellowstone, grand prismatic spring

 Entering Yellowstone is not free…there is an admission fee of $35 per vehicle which is good for unlimited visits for up to seven days after purchase.

-So my next insider tip for visiting Yellowstone is to buy the America the Beautiful Pass.
+My next insider tip for visiting Yellowstone: buy the America the Beautiful Pass.

 There are several options for this pass.